hassio-addons/addon-lovelace-migration/README.md

 Sets the output file location of the Lovelace config.
 If the file exists, it will automatically be backed up.
 This value is set to `/config/ui-lovelace.yaml` by default.

+### Option: `auto_backups`

+This option allows you to enable/disable automated backups.
+Each time the add-on runs, it will ensure your existing Lovelace configuration is stored safely in the `/backups/lovelace-migration` folder.

 ### Option: `init_commands`